Rendering of the Sojourner Family Peace Center building opening in 2016

 How do we do it?
 We don’t do it alone.
 Our work takes us into the community where we partner with organizations with the same commitment to kids.
-Through our partnerships with …Continue reading →
+Through our partnerships with …Click here to continue reading

 The Penn State sexual abuse scandal has shown there are horrific consequences when adults fail to take action to protect children.
 When NCAA President Mark Emmert announced the sanctions against the university, he said they should serve as “a stark wake-up call for everyone involved in college sports.”

 I would like to think this not only wakes up college sports, but all of us as well.
 We need to recognize that we all are responsible for protecting children from sexual abuse.
-To keep the kids in your life safe, remember to: …Continue reading →
+To keep the kids in your life safe, remember to: …Click here to continue reading

 Summer is half over.
 Are you starting to hear your kids say things like, “I’ll be fine at home, I don’t need to go to camp?”
 When my son was 11 years old, he wanted to spend the summer home and not at day camp.
 My husband and I both work, and we weren’t comfortable with the idea.
 We sent him to camp that summer and the summer after that too, but his request did give us food for thought.
-We began to consider the right age to …Continue reading →
+We began to consider the right age to …Click here to continue reading